Deep Learning-Assisted Improved Differential Fault Attacks on Lightweight Stream Ciphers: Introduction

 \subsection{Our Contributions}

-We propose a deep learning assisted differential fault attack framework under the single-bit bit-flipping fault model with no control over the fault location.
-The contribution of this work is summarized as follows:
+We propose a deep learning-assisted differential fault attack (DL-DFA) framework under the single-bit bit-flipping fault model with no control over the fault location.
+The contributions of this work are summarized as follows:

 \textbf{MLP Models for Fault Location Identification.} We generate differential keystream data sets for ACORNv3, MORUSv2 and ATOM, and design and train MLP models to identify the fault locations for these ciphers.
-The models achieve accuracies of 0.999880, 0.999231 and 0.823568 for ACORNv3, MORUSv2 and ATOM, respectively; significantly improving over the traditional signature-based method.
+The models achieve accuracies of 0.999880, 0.999231 and 0.823568 for ACORNv3, MORUSv2 and ATOM, respectively--significantly improving upon the traditional signature-based method.
 Table~\ref{fault location comparison} summarizes the results of fault location identification in this work.

-\textbf{Threshold-based Attack Framework.} We introduce a threshold-based framework to minimize the number of fault injections.
-Meanwhile, we include all equations into the equation system for secret recovery, regardless of the degree.
+\textbf{Threshold-based Attack Framework.} We introduce a threshold-based method to minimize the number of fault injections.
+Meanwhile, we include all equations into the equation system for state recovery, regardless of the degree.
 We achieve a full state recovery on ACORNv3 and MORUSv2, improving the existing results in terms of attack complexity and number of recovered bits, respectively.
-We also implemented the first DFA against ATOM and the result shows that ATOM possesses a higher security margin compared to ACORNv3 and MORUSv2.
+We also implemented the first DFA against ATOM; the results show that ATOM possesses a higher security margin compared to ACORNv3 and MORUSv2.
 Table~\ref{dfa comparison} summarizes our results of DFA.

-\textbf{Organization of Paper.} We provide a brief background on fault location identification and overview of ACORNv3, MORUSv2 and ATOM in Section~\ref{background}.
-In Section~\ref{attack method}, the attack procedure, including the implementation of MLP model and the proposed threshold-based method are discussed.
-The implementation of attacks and results for the three ciphers are discussed in Section~\ref{imp and result}.
+\textbf{Organization of the Paper.} We provide a brief background on fault location identification and an overview of ACORNv3, MORUSv2 and ATOM in Section~\ref{background}.
+In Section~\ref{attack method}, we discuss the attack procedure, including the implementation of the MLP model and the proposed threshold-based method.
+The implementation of the attacks and the results for the three ciphers are presented in Section~\ref{imp and result}.
 Finally, we conclude the paper in Section~\ref{conclusion}.
-All implementation details, including source code and dataset, can be accessed through the GitHub repository \footnote{\url{https://github.com/kokping0605/Deep_Learning_Assisted_Fault_Attack_Framework.git}}.